azap2124/covid_analysis/README.md

 4. Somalia - 4.98% with 1,361 deaths
 5. Peru - 4.89% with 219,866

+(#97 United States - 1.09%)
 (#157 Puerto Rico - 0.53%)
-(#97 United States - 1.09%)

 Code:
 ```
 --- Showing countries with the highest death rates compared to total cases
 SELECT TOP 5 location,
 	MAX(total_deaths) AS total_deaths
 FROM covid.dbo.covid_deaths
 WHERE continent IS NOT NULL
 GROUP BY location
 ORDER BY total_deaths DESC;

 SELECT TOP 5 location,
 	MAX(total_cases) AS total_cases,
 	MAX(total_deaths) AS total_deaths,
 	ROUND(MAX(total_deaths)/MAX(total_cases)*100, 4) AS death_rate
 FROM covid.dbo.covid_deaths
 WHERE continent IS NOT NULL
 GROUP BY location
 ORDER BY death_rate DESC;
 ```
 ### Breaking things down by social class
 I was interested in analyzing how each social class was affected during the pandemic.
-The dataset provided us with three categories: High income, Upper middle income, Lower middle income, and low income.
+The dataset provided us with three categories: High income, Upper middle income, Lower middle income, and Low income.
 ```
 --- Breaking things down by social class

 SELECT location,
 	MAX(CAST(total_deaths AS INT)) AS total_death_count
 FROM covid. dbo.covid_deaths
-WHERE continent IS NULL AND
-		location IN ('Low income', 'High income','Upper middle income', 'Lower middle income','Low income')
+WHERE continent IS NULL AND location IN ('Low income', 'High income','Upper middle income', 'Lower middle income','Low income')
 GROUP BY location
 ORDER BY total_death_count DESC;
 ```